Avira Review: Quick Expert Summary

 Avira’s password manager also has a really good mobile app that’s available on Android and iOS devices.
 It integrates well with Android and iOS’s auto-fill and biometric login features, and it automatically syncs logins that are saved in your vault on other devices.

-Avira’s vault auditing tool is pretty good — it organized all of my unsafe (weak, repeated, or old) logins so I could simply go down the list changing my passwords to improve my overall vault health (although I would like to see Avira include a password auto-change feature like Norton and Dashlane provide).
+Avira’s vault auditing tool is pretty good — it organized all of my unsafe (weak, repeated, or old) logins so I could simply go down the list changing my passwords to improve my overall vault health.
 The data breach monitor also provides live updates if your logins are detected in any publicly available data breaches, which is pretty helpful.

 Avira’s password manager is lacking some additional features — it’s not compatible with 2FA USB tokens like YubiKey, and it doesn’t provide family password vault sharing like 1Password does, or live dark web monitoring like Dashlane does — but it’s still a solid password manager.

-If you’re looking for an easy-to-use, secure password manager with some helpful additional features, then Avira Password Manager is a great option.
+Avira Password Manager is a great option if you’re looking for an easy-to-use, secure password manager with some helpful additional features.
 Plus, most of its features are completely free!